 In the outset, rape has been categorized as a common crime.
-Initially, rape is committed when a man or a woman forcefully performs sexual intercourse with another against the latter’s will.
+Initially, rape is committed when a man or a woman forcefully perform sexual intercourse with another against the latter’s will.

 Before the passage of modern laws, a married man cannot be held responsible for raping his spouse.
 It was then believed that there could be no rape between the spouses.

-Today, rape and other laws against sexually related offenses have encompassing scopes which penalized the following acts: bestiality, sodomy, adultery, concubinage, sexual assault, homosexuality, indicent exposure, prostituition, incest, pornography and voyeurism.
+Today, rape and other laws against sexually related offences have encompassing scopes which penalized the following acts: bestiality, sodomy, adultery, concubinage, sexual assault, homosexuality, indecent exposure, prostitution, incest, pornography and voyeurism.

 The new laws, aside from being broader in scope, are also gender neutral.
 This only means that all citizens are given equal protection by the state against all forms of sexual abuse.

 The penalty to be imposed on sexual offenders also varies depending on the nature and circumstances of each case.
-Death penalty has been prohibited to be employed unless the sexual act resulted to the death of the victim or when the victim was intentionally killed by the offender in order to perpetrate his evil desire.
-Also, first degree rape, even if not punishable by death, merits the application of harsh sentences which includes 20 years of imprisonment to life imprisonment.
+First-degree rape, even if not punishable by death, merits the application of harsh sentences which includes 20 years of imprisonment to life imprisonment.

-In the contrast, indecent exposure is only considered as simple misdemeanour and is only punishable by light imprisonment or fine or both depending on the discretion of the judge.
+In contrast, indecent exposure is only considered as a simple misdemeanour and is only punishable by light imprisonment or fine or both depending on the discretion of the judge.

 States have also come up with methods to reform sexual offenders.
 These include the compulsory behavioural therapy and counselling, medication and adverse conditioning.
 The latter two processes gave more favourable results than the others.

-Some states also implemented the recording of the residences of sexual offenders in the police stations.
-The police on the other hand are tasked to inform the residents that there was a sexual offender living in the area.
+Some states also implemented the recording of the residences of sex offenders in the police stations.
+The police, on the other hand, are tasked to inform the residents that there was a sexual offender living in the area.
 These acts have been proven to be constitutional and lawful.